All Procedures

 Inpatient/Outpatient

-This is usually an outpatient procedure.
+This is usually performed as an outpatient procedure.

 Additional Information

-• Temporary swelling, bruising, and discomfort
+• Swelling, bruising and mild discomfort

-• Excessive tearing and light sensitivity
+• Excessive tearing

-• Temporary dryness
+• Temporary dryness of the eyes

-• Scars
+• Scarring

-• Hematoma (collection of blood under the skin)
+• Hematoma (collection of blood beneath the skin)

 • Infection